Mumias is Kenya’s main sugar company with diversified operations and whose future plans include ethanol production and electricity generation.

 Issues they are raising:

-– Is the sugar imported from COMESA country Egypt – truly Egyptian in origin?
+- Is the sugar imported from COMESA country Egypt – truly Egyptian in origin?
 Mumias suspects much of it is dumped from Brazil and under-invoiced by the time it reaches Mombasa.
-Malawi and Swazi sugar is also suspect.
+Malawi and Swazi sugar are also suspect.

-– Does Kenya benefit from COMESA more than it loses by supporting the local sugar industry?
+- Does Kenya benefit from COMESA more than it loses by supporting the local sugar industry?
 What is the value of Kenya exports to / imports from other COMESA countries?
-Are sugar, ceramic, textiles and rice from Egypt truly Egyptian products.
+Are sugar, ceramic, textiles and rice from Egypt truly Egyptian products?
 What is the value of exports to COMESA by Kenyan owned companies?

-– Ascertain Kenya sugar contribution to the economy in terms of taxes, infrastructure and employment.
+- Ascertain Kenya sugar contribution to the economy in terms of taxes, infrastructure, and employment.

-For Mumias: It’s troubling that you can but rice from Pakistan at Uchumi or Nakumatt is priced cheaper than the local Mwea rice (which I buy).
+For Mumias: It’s troubling that you can buy rice from Pakistan at Uchumi or Nakumatt is priced cheaper than the local Mwea rice (which I buy).
 So what will happen with sugar?
 The March 2008 date has always been a crucial day for any Mumias shareholder to consider and the company will certainly benefit from a continued exemption.
 Mumias makes a great deal of mileage as the only widely circulated Kenya branded sugar product – with the connotation of buy Kenyan, your taxes at work etc.